surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 Patch output 1 to the destination you want to modulate.
 Then bring the modulation sources you want to use into the mod inputs.
 Then arm the modulators and assign them to knob 1 one by one.
 The opt/alt + 1,2,3,4 shortcuts come in handy here for adjusting the amount of each modulator that goes into the mix.

+### Mixer Block Size Considerations

+These are per-sample throughout, no latency or aliasing from audio-rate signals.

 <p align="center">
 <img src="./images/modmatrix.PNG" width = "200" alt="Mod Matrix Module">